 I love to compose, perform, teach, and publish old and new music for harp (especially the double-strung harp!).

 Not only is it a modern take on a classic instrument, double-strung harp is also the most flexible and accessible of all harps.
 It’s portable, it’s affordable, and it allows you to express yourself in so many ways.
 It takes courage to express yourself, and with double-strung harp, you can create and innovate in ways that you can’t on any other harp.
 Because it’s still fairly new, not a lot of people know how versatile the double-strung harp can be.
 I’m on a mission to tell the world about just how awesome this instrument is!

-Cynthia lives in Chesterton, Indiana, where she teaches harp in her online studio.
-You can learn more about Cynthia at https://cynthiashelhart.com.
+Cindy lives in Chesterton, Indiana, where she teaches harp in her online studio.
+You can learn more about Cindy at https://cynthiashelhart.com.